 ALTER USER analyst_user SET NETWORK_POLICY = analyst_policy;

--- Network Policy の確認
+-- Check the Network Policy

 DESCRIBE NETWORK POLICY corp_network_policy;

--- Network Policy の解除
+-- Detach the Network Policy

 ALTER ACCOUNT UNSET NETWORK_POLICY;| Configuration | Behavior |